mattiasflodin/reckless/doc/performance.md

 forgiving scenario, but probably also very common in interactive applications.
 The two asynchronous libraries predictably perform much better than the synchronous ones, since they do not have to wait for the I/O calls.
 They also have a more stable execution time.
+If we zoom in on the asynchronous libraries we also get a better idea of the measurement overhead.

+![Periodic calls performance chart for asynchronous libraries](images/performance_periodic_calls_asynchronous.png)

 The average call latencies are as follows: